 While most mainstream Linux distros come with photo management software, these applications are more suited for shutterbugs than serious amateurs and professional photographers.
-But besides applications like F-Spot and Shotwell, there are quite a few high-quality powerful Linux-based photographic tools that can rival proprietary commercial applications like Adobe Photoshop Elements and Lightroom.
-Using applications like Entangle, Rapid Photo Downloader, and digiKam, you can turn your Linux machine into a powerful darkroom for processing and organizing photos.
+Fortunately, there are quite a few high-quality powerful Linux-based photographic tools that can rival proprietary commercial applications like Adobe Photoshop Elements and Lightroom.
+And using applications like Entangle, Rapid Photo Downloader, and digiKam, you can turn your Linux machine into a powerful darkroom for processing and organizing photos.

 Common Photographic Tasks

 Let’s start with a brief overview of common photographic tasks:

 - While you’d normally use your camera to take photos, there are a couple of Linux-based tools that can be used to remotely control and trigger your camera.
 These tools can come in handy for exposure bracketing, focus stacking, macro photography, and so on.

 - Before you can do anything with your photos, you need to transfer them from your camera to a computer, and then import them into the photo management application.

 - Next, you have to sort and organize the imported photos.

 - Once the photos have been neatly organized, you have to process the RAW files.

 - Most of us share our photographic masterpieces with others.
 And in most cases, we publish photos using either one of many third-party photo sharing services, or upload photos to self-hosted galleries.

 So what are the tools that can help you to handle these photographic tasks on Linux?